Century Precision Optics

 Century Precision Optics is an American lens manufacturing firm.
-It was founded in 1948 in North Hollywood, California.
+It was founded in 1948 in North Hollywood, California as Century Photo Optics.
+Steven Manios Sr. purchased the company in 1973 and created many of the optics.
 Century Optics makes a variety of digital, broadcast, projection, and industrial lenses.
 They have offices in Hauppauge, New York and Van Nuys, California.

-Century Optics was acquired in 2000 by Schneider Optics, the U.S. subsidiary of the German firm Schneider Kreuznach.
+The company received a Academy Award for Technical Achievement in 1991.
+Manios Sr. sold the company to Tinsley Laboratories in 1993.
+In 2000 it was then acquired by Schneider Optics, the U.S. subsidiary of the German firm Schneider Kreuznach.
 The Century name continues as a Schneider brand.

+Manios Sr. died in January 2021 from COVID-19 at age 82.